 Pre-booked option.
 If you have experience sea kayaking and are interested in doing this activity during the expedition, you will need to book this option prior to departure from home.
 You cannot book this activity once onboard.
 There is a separate document for sea kayakers that you will need to review beforehand.

 All guests are required to have comprehensive travel insurance which must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter) and personal liability.
 It must cover cancellation, curtailment and loss of luggage and personal effects.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.

-International airfare; pre- and post-cruise hotel nights; passport and visa fees; excess baggage charges; airport taxes; travel insurance; all gratuities; extra meals; items of a personal nature such as laundry, drinks; medical expenses; optional activities and trips; kayaking supplement ($695 per person).
+Airfare; pre- and post-cruise hotel nights; passport and visa fees; excess baggage charges; airport taxes; travel insurance; all gratuities; extra meals; items of a personal nature such as laundry, drinks; medical expenses; optional activities and trips; kayaking supplement.